 3. The client sends back a DHCPREQUEST broadcast, which is a formal request for the offered IP address to the Cisco IOS DHCP server.

 4. The Cisco IOS DHCP server replies to client device with DHCPACK unicast message acknowledging the allocation of the IP address to this client device.

-While DHCP is very useful in reducing the administrative burden of issuing IP configurations in a large network, Cisco best practices call for using static IP addressing in a small (6 or
+While DHCP is very useful in reducing the administrative burden of issuing IP configurations in a large network, Cisco best practices call for using static IP addressing in a small (6 or fewer hosts) network.